wp-plugins/visual-recipe-index/readme.txt

 == Frequently Asked Questions ==

-Q: Can I style this with css?
+= Can I style this with css? =

-A: Yes, everything should be fully styleable.
+Yes, everything should be fully styleable.
 If you find something that isn't please contact the developer via the support forums and I'll see what I can do.

 == Screenshots ==